Daily Trade Plans & Set Ups

 No data other than the UK official bank rate which wont have much / any impact on Dax.

 Quite a bit of volatility on the FOMC - to say the least!
-Dax 150 pts down on the release, 220 points up during the presser, 280 points down again afterwards into the US close and gap down on the Futures open!
+Dax went down 150 pts on the release, 220 points up during the presser, 280 points down again afterwards into the US close and gap down on the Futures open!
 Same reactions in the US.
-We did say this event was likely to be a big one and set the tone going forward!
+I did say this event was likely to be a big one and set the tone going forward!
 Powell again clearly stated the Feds intention to fight inflation at all costs and increased the odds of a higher terminal rate by year end and early next - which is obviously being negatively digested by traders and investors in the immediate aftermath.
 However we can see from yesterdays S&P chart below that the days after the FOMC can also be very volatile so it remains to be seen whether we continue down or stage any sort of relief rally.
 Today could be a similarly "big" day with plenty of action.

 With such a drop late last night the first thing we can expect is a push back up in the RTH as participants carry far more weight than any afterhours pa.
 As such I´ll be watching for an initial move back up the chart with eyes on 12600 and 12700 areas as first targets.
 Quickly moving all the way back up to 800 would negate all of last nights closing sentiment where we would likely get a good opportunity to short as a first test scenario.
 We know markets don't simply go one way on data (indeed they usually retrace) and initial longs have good odds from the open (and possibly from 8am).
 Watch pa for the 1st 30 mins - hour after the RTH open to get a read for long opportunities.
 If I'm wrong we´ll know soon enough and be quick to change to a more shorts based scenario.

-At the same time we continue to be overall bearish so I will also be watching for shorts from higher prices as potential pullbacks to get on board.
+At the same time, we continue to be overall bearish so I will also be watching for shorts from higher prices as potential pullbacks to get on board.
 The major HTF (higher time frame) S zone at around 12400 is getting closer each day.
 Any dip down today to test will likely give us a bounce in the first instance.
 A clean break opens up new territory which has not been traded since the end of 2020.
 Whether it is a sustainable bounce at 12400 given the increased threats of conflict, further restrictive / higher rates increases to come in the US and likely in Europe and the subsequent knock on effects for inflation and recession concerns is yet to be seen.
-But I expect 400 to hold for today and give us a long scalp opportunity if it is tested.
+But I expect 400 to hold for today and give us a long opportunity if it is tested.
 Risk reward is on our side here for longs.
 Again if wrong that's fine - I´ll trade my plan until proven wrong.

 The US broke its multi day lows into the close last night - more on this below